sokorid/Home-Lab-Stuff/How-To-Setup-Casaos-Through-Ubuntu-Server-For-Beginners/README.md

 - then select the drive with the Ubuntu install media.

 ## Install Guide For Ubuntu Server
+most important things to take note of is
+- when you get to the IP screen pay attention to what your web interface is
+- make sure you disable lvm
+- make sure you enable SSH

 ## Static IP

 let's make sure that netplan is set up
 ```Command